-The Approach
+Our Approach

-The purpose of this Action Plan is to propose a long-term shared vision for Rutherglen Cown Centre and set objectives and actions to underpin it.
-Evolving from the work undertaken in previous town centre strategies this Action Plan has been prepared using a range of information gathered through engagement and research undertaken in partnership with the Improvement Service's Shaping Places for Wellbeing Team.
-It will inform future decision making to help achieve sustained long-term improvement.
+The purpose of this strategy is to propose a long term shared vision for Rutherglen town centre and objectives and actions to underpin it.
+Evolving from the work undertaken in previous town centre strategies this strategy and action plan has been prepared using a range of information gathered through engagement and research undertaken in partnership with the Improvement Service's Shaping Places for Wellbeing Team.
+The strategy provides an agreed approach to the issues faced by the town centre and will inform future decision making to help achieve sustained long term improvement

-Place and Wellbeing Assessment
+Place and wellbeing assessment

-A Place and Wellbeing Assessment enables a systematic approach to be taken to identify impacts and make recommendations for consideration to maximise benefits for the wellbeing of people and place and minimise negative impacts.
-At the Assessment a report is produced with issues categorised under a set of Place and Wellbeing Outcomes, a consistent and comprehensive set of outcomes that every place needs to enable those who live, work and relax there to stay healthy and thrive.
+A place and wellbeing assessment enables us to take a systematic approach to identify impacts and make recommendations for consideration to maximise benefits to the wellbeing of people and place and minimise negative impacts.
+At the conclusion of the place and wellbeing assessment process a report is produced with issues categorised under a set of Place and Wellbeing Outcomes, a consistent and comprehensive set of outcomes that every place needs to enable those who live, work and relax there to stay healthy and thrive.

-No one sector or discipline delivers these outcomes.
-It allows for critical analysis of whether the right collective actions are being taken to bring about the change people need from our places.
+No one sector or discipline delivers these outcomes and we use the outcomes to critically question whether we are taking the right collective actions to bring about the change people need from our places